polterguy/phosphorusfive/README.md

 is built around an entirely new axiom for system development based upon a new design patter called *"Active Events"*.
 Active Events, and its off spring;
-pf.lambda, a natural consequence of Active Events, opens up an entirely new doorway to architecture for your software solutions.
+pf.lambda, a natural consequence of Active Events, opens up an entirely new doorway to architecting your software solutions.

 P5 contains a managed Ajax library, allowing you to automatically map up the bridge between the server and the client.
-It also contains pf.lambda, a *"non"*-programming language, allowing you to orchestrate your applications building blocks together, in an extremely loosely manner.
+It also contains pf.lambda, a *"non-programming language"*, allowing you to orchestrate your applications building blocks together, in an extremely loosely manner.
 In addition, P5 contains Hyperlisp, which is a tree structure file-format, allowing you to easily create pf.lambda execution trees, and combine building blocks together, to form your